List of Empire ships (P): Empire Perak

-Empire Perak was a 7,059-GRT cargo ship which was built by Short Bros Ltd, Sunderland.
+Empire Perak was a 7,059-GRT cargo ship which was built by Short Brothers, Sunderland.
 Laid down as Empire Perak.
 Taken over by the Admiralty in April 1944 and launched on 4 September 1944 as Dullisk Cove.
-Towed to Smiths Doc Co Ltd, Middlesbrough for completion.
+Towed to Smiths Doc Co, Middlesbrough for completion.
 Completed in June 1945 as a hull repair ship.
 Laid up at Holy Loch awaiting disposal.
-Sold in 1947 to Kefalonian Steamship Co Ltd and renamed Kefalonian, now 7,327 GRT.
-Operated under the management of Haddon Steamship Co Ltd, London.
-Sold in 1951 to the Australian Commonwealth Shipping Board and renamed Tyalla.
-Sold in 1957 to Australian National Lines and resold later that year to Cambay Prince Steamship Co Ltd and renamed Wear Breeze.
+Sold in 1947 to Kefalonian Steamship Co and renamed Kefalonian, now 7,327 GRT.
+Operated under the management of Haddon Steamship Co, London.
+Sold in 1951 to the Australian Shipping Board and renamed Tyalla.
+Transferred in 1957 to Australian National Line and resold later that year to Cambay Prince Steamship Co and renamed Wear Breeze.
 Ran aground in March 1962 at Jeddah.
 Refloated and towed by Danish tug Svitzer to Port Said.
 Repairs uneconomic, scrapped in July 1962 at Yokosuka, Japan.

 Empire Percy

 Empire Percy was a 138-GRT tug which was built by R Dunston Ltd, Thorne, Yorkshire.
 Launched on 20 June 1943 and completed in September 1943.
 Sold in 1948 to the Port of London Authority and renamed Thorney.
 Scrapped in February 1968 at Bruges, Belgium.